Home Crosses Pagan symbols Site search

 Roman procurator Pilate was reluctant to crucify Jesus because he could see no real justification.
 Indeed, he would rather have acquitted Jesus, but there was intense pressure for him to assert his authority and punish those who were deemed to have broken the law.
 He was anxious that no negative reports about his performance would be relayed back to the emperor.

-At that time, Jews had a treaty with Rome for self-government, therefore acting as a king of the Jews went against Rome.
-The Jewish priests complained to Rome that Jesus was interfering with their self-rule and Pilate challenged Jesus to deny this.
-With no denial forthcoming, Pilate announced a 'guilty by default' verdict and the priests demanded the death penalty.
+At that time, Jews had a treaty with Rome for self-government.
+The Jewish priests complained to Rome that the impact Jesus was having on the populace was so intense that people were regarding him as royalty.
+The existence of a monarchy went against the treaty and Jesus was therefore interfering with their self-rule.
+Pilate challenged Jesus to deny this, but with no denial forthcoming, Pilate announced a 'guilty by default' verdict and the priests demanded the death penalty.
 The crime for which Jesus was crucified therefore was 'King of the Jews', and this was duly painted on the titulus.

-(The plaque was also an attempt by the soldiers to mock Jesus, as they also did by placing a crown of thorns on His head and a scarlet robe over Him.)
+(The plaque was also a way to mock Jesus, as the soldiers also did by placing a crown of thorns on his head and a scarlet robe over him.)

 About 1,000 years ago

 In the Middle Ages the primary language in church was Latin.
-People were very familiar with the IsvsNazarenvsRexIvdorvm phrase and it became customary for artists to abbreviate the lengthy wording to the initial letters: INRI.
+People were familiar with the IesvsNazarenvsRexIvdorvm phrase and it became customary for artists to abbreviate the lengthy wording to the initial letters: INRI.

 Now